DCASE-REPO/psds_eval/README.md

    Standard metrics for SED conflate the evaluation of sound event modelling with the evaluation of operating point (OP) tuning.
-In other fields of research, such as keyword spotting, this issue is solved by evaluating multiple operating points and by reporting an overall measure like area under curve.
+In other fields of research, such as keyword spotting, this issue is solved by evaluating multiple operating points and by reporting an overall measure, such as area under curve.
 PSDS calculates the area under the Polyphonic Sound Detection Receiver Operating Characteristic (PSD-ROC).

    The image below shows an example of PSD-ROC for a SED system.
 The curve is